LocationGràcia, Barcelona, Barcelona, Spain

 Steel WorkGermans Turró, sl

-From the architect.
+Text description provided by the architects.
 A spacious family home in a building in Gracia, where the owners owned two apartments one on top of the other, ZEST was asked to create a spacious, welcoming family home.

 The brief included the creation of both a dedicated music room, suitable for small concerts of chamber music, and a library and study.